 Requirements for students

-Faculty of Medicine, Dentistry and Health Sciences students undertaking placement are required to be aware of their HIV infection status.
-Students must be tested for current infection within 12 months prior to course commencement and seek immediate medical advice following any possible exposure, whether or not the exposure occurs during an occupation-related activity.
+All students are required to seek immediate medical advice following any possible exposure, whether or not the exposure occurs during a study-related activity.

 Students are not required to disclose any current infections to the University, however it is strongly recommended that concerned students arrange a confidential discussion with their course coordinator or other senior academic to discuss study and career implications.